fboes/aerofly-missions/docs/carls_homecoming/README.md

 Being a close friend to him, your name came up in his testament.
 You are to carry his urn to the important places in his life - in his beloved private plane, a [Pitts S-2](https://en.wikipedia.org/wiki/Pitts_Special).
 Well, and you are forbidden to use any modern navigation devices.
 Carl was always an old-schooler.

-So take a seat in Carl's Pitts S-2, and starting in Hamburg-Finkenwerder travel up to Denmark, Sweden and Finnland.
+So take a seat in Carl's Pitts S-2, and starting in Hamburg travel up to Denmark, Sweden and finally Finnland.

 Installation
 ------------